PHPirates/django-template/readme.md

 We will use a **postgres** database, **gunicorn** to serve the website, and **nginx** to 'reverse proxy' requests from outside to gunicorn.
 It makes life easier if you also use **PyCharm**, and **supervisor** to manage gunicorn.

+## Buy the necessary services

+* You will want to buy a VPS, which is a (virtual) server on which you can install whatever you want.
+Make sure not to buy something called 'shared hosting' as it probably means you can only upload static files.
+At the moment a VPS can be as cheap as five euros a month.
+* If you don't have a domain yet, you can probably buy it via de same company as you bought the VPS.
+If you have one, you can probably transfer the management of it to that company.
+You could also leave it as you have it, and just point the DNS to the ip address of the VPS.

-It is assumed that the server is already up and running and that you can execute `sudo` commands via SSH, for example using `ssh root@xxx.xxx.xxx.xxx` in bash.
+From now on we assume that the server is already up and running and that you can execute `sudo` commands via SSH, for example using `ssh root@xxx.xxx.xxx.xxx` in bash or using Pycharm.

 Just in case, run `sudo apt-get update` and `sudo apt-get upgrade` before anything.